 Mexico was hit hard by the credit crunch of 2008, experiencing its deepest economic slump since the 1930s.

 But its economy has recovered since then, with foreign companies pouring billions of dollars of fresh investment into the country.
 Foreign direct investment climbed nearly 30% in the first six months of 2010 from a year earlier.

-Violent crime though remains a major concern; Mexico has one of the highest rates of kidnappings in the world, and over 47,500 people have died in drug-related violence since December 2006.
+Violent crime though remains a major concern; Mexico has one of the highest rates of kidnappings in the world, and tens of thousands have been killed in drugs-related gang violence since December 2006.